adamfeuer/nuttx-companion/docs/user/making-changes.rst

        $ git commit

 #.
-Force-push your new clean branch to the remote- this will overwrite all your previous changes in that branch:
+Force-push your new clean branch to the remote— this will overwrite all your previous changes in that branch:

     .. code-block:: bash

-       $ git push -f
+       $ git push -f --set-upstream origin my-branch

 #.
 Create a GitHub Pull Request